-The value of 't' is significant and the hypothesis is rejected.
-There is a significant difference between first and second lessons of graduates in respect of teaching skills.
-When means are compared it is observed that teaching skills of graduates are improved from first lesson to second lesson.
-As both the lessons are taught in group clinical supervision model, this improvement in teaching skills may attribute to group clinical supervision model.
+The value of 't' is significant and hence hypothesis (1) is rejected.
+There is significant difference between observation one and two (first lesson and second lesson) in respect of teaching skills of the teachers having 6-10 years of experience. it is found from the values of means that the teaching skills have improved among in-service teachers in second lesson.
+This may be due to the exposure of clinical supervision model.